Riebeckite: Riebeckite granite

 The riebeckite granite known as ailsite, found on the island of Ailsa Craig in western Scotland, is prized for its use in the manufacture of curling stones.

 Riebeckite granite was used for the facing stones of the Canton Viaduct from Moyles Quarry (a.k.a.
 Canton Viaduct Quarry) now part of Borderland State Park in Massachusetts, US.
 The commonwealth's name is even taken from an Algonquian word for the Great Blue Hill, which got its color from this form of granite.

 Crocidolite (fibrous riebeckite)

 The fibrous forms of riebeckite are known as crocidolite and are one of the six recognised types of asbestos.
 Often referred to as blue asbestos, it is considered the most hazardous.
-The association between blue asbestos and mesothelioma was established by J. C. Wager, C. A. Sleggs, and P. Marchand by 1960.
+The association between blue asbestos and mesothelioma was established by J. C. Wagner, C. A. Sleggs, and P. Marchand by 1960.

 Crocidolite asbestos was mined in South Africa, Bolivia, and Wittenoom, Western Australia.
 Bolivian crocidolite was used in approximately 13 billion Kent Micronite cigarette filters, manufactured from March 1952 until at least May 1956 by the Lorillard Tobacco Company (now part of the R. J. Reynolds Tobacco Company).
 Blue asbestos was also used to similar effect, and hazard, in early gas masks.